lovindata/blog/docs/posts/0/index.md

 ---
-title: Effortlessly Build Scala Rest APIs with Tapir, http4s, and Circe!
+title: "Master Scala Rest APIs in 3 Simple Concepts: Illustrated Guide with Tapir, http4s, and Circe!"
 date: 2024-02-21
 categories:
   - Scala
   - Backend
 ---

-What if I told you there exists in Scala a way to build Rest APIs and generate SwaggerUI docs simultaneously?
-Moreover, it's as fast as using FastAPI (for those familiar with Python), while retaining the strong type safety and functional programming style of Scala! 😲 In this post, we'll explore this exciting tech stack: Tapir, http4s, and Circe!
+What if I told you there's a game-changing Scala solution for building Rest APIs and generating SwaggerUI docs at lightning speed?
+Plus, it's as fast as FastAPI (for Python enthusiasts) to develop!
+All this while preserving the robust type safety and functional programming elegance of Scala! 😲 In this post, we'll dive deep into this exhilarating tech stack: Tapir, http4s, and Circe!

 <!-- more -->